 Enhanced levels of service are based on the participant's behavioral or medical support needs.
-At least one staff person must have one of the following certifications or degrees to provide enhanced levels of service to participants who do not require a nurse to provide the enhanced level of service:
+Effective 1/1/18, at least one staff person must have one of the following certifications or degrees to provide enhanced levels of service to participants who do not require a nurse to provide the enhanced level of service:

-- NADD Competency-Based Clinical Certification. - NADD Competency-Based Dual Diagnosis Certification. - NADD Competency-Based Direct-Support Professional Certification. - Registered Behavior Technician. - Certified Nursing Assistant. - Board Certified Assistant Behavior Analyst. - Bachelor's Degree or higher in Psychology, Education, Special Education, Counseling, Social Work or Gerontology.
+- NADD Competency Based Clinical Certification. - NADD Competency-Based Dual Diagnosis Certification. - NADD Competency-Based Direct-Support Professional Certification. - Registered Behavior Technician. - Certified Nursing Assistant. - Board Certified Assistant Behavior Analyst. - Bachelor's Degree or higher in Psychology, Education, Special Education, Counseling, Social Work or Gerontology.

 - 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
+Have a signed ODP Provider Agreement on file with ODP which requires the provider to comply with all applicable federal and state statutes, regulations, and policies, including but not limited to confidentiality and HIPAA requirements.
+Providers are required to develop and implement written privacy policies and procedures that are consistent with the Privacy Rule.
+ODP reviews these policies and procedures when complaints are received regarding privacy or as part of licensing or QA&I when warranted. - 3.
 Complete standard ODP required orientation and training. - 4.
 New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
 Have Commercial General Liability Insurance. - 6.
 Have documentation that all vehicles used in the provision of Community Participation Support have automobile insurance. - 7.
-Have documentation that all vehicles used in the provision of Community Participation Support have current State motor vehicle registration and inspection. - 8.
+Have documentation that all vehicles used in the provision of Advanced Supported Employment have current State motor vehicle registration and inspection. - 8.
 Have Workers' Compensation Insurance in accordance with state law. - 9.
-Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs. - 10.
+Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant such as with communication, mobility and behavioral needs. - 8.
 Comply with Department standards related to provider qualifications.